QuSpin/QuSpin/README.md

 * 'delta_q_Obs_...': infinite time quantum fluctuations of 'Obs'.

-* 'Sd_Renyi_...': Renyi entropy of density matrix of Diagonal Ensemble with parameter 'alpha'.
+* 'Sd_Renyi_...' ('Sd_...' for alpha=1.0): Renyi entropy of density matrix of Diagonal Ensemble with parameter 'alpha'.

-* 'Srdm_Renyi_...': Renyi entanglement entropy of reduced density matrix of Diagonal Ensemble with parameter 'alpha'.
+* 'Srdm_Renyi_...' ('Srdm_...' for alpha=1.0): Renyi entanglement entropy of reduced density matrix of Diagonal Ensemble with parameter 'alpha'.

 * 'rho_d': density matrix of diagonal ensemble